ctottinger/Fourth-and-Forever/readme.md

 ___

 # Anticompetitive Conduct
-Anticompetitive conduct is defined as owners engaging in conduct that prevents, reduces or otherwise negatively affects the natural competition and well-being of the league.
-Anticompetitive actions are strictly prohibited, and violations of these rules shall subject an owner to Commissioner's sanctions, which may include immediate removal from the league.
+Anticompetitive conduct is defined as any behavior by an owner that intentionally disrupts or diminishes the natural competition and integrity of the league.
+Such actions are strictly prohibited.
+The Commissioner will address violations on a case-by-case basis and may codify further actions or rules as necessary.

+### Prohibited Anticompetitive Actions

-- **Anticompetitive Trades**: owners may not make trades that result in worsening their own team in order to stock another team playing a third team they want or need to lose.
-Owners may trade away players for draft picks, but they may not make trades if they do not intend to return to the league for the next season.
-If an owner does not intend to return to the league, they should announce their retirement publicly and play out the season using their best efforts; the incoming replacement owner should be permitted to inherit an intact team and make their own trades and roster decisions.
-The Commissioner may retroactively void a trade if there is clear and convincing evidence that the trade was prohibited on anti-competitive grounds that were not apparent at the time of the trade.
+- **Anticompetitive Trades**:
+    Owners may not engage in trades that intentionally worsen their own team to benefit another team, particularly when the intent is to manipulate the outcome of a matchup involving a third party.
+While trading players for draft picks is allowed, owners may not trade players if they do not intend to return to the league for the following season.
+The Commissioner reserves the right to retroactively void a trade if there is clear and convincing evidence that it was conducted on anticompetitive grounds not apparent at the time.

+- **Collusion**:
+    Collusion occurs when two or more managers coordinate to influence league outcomes, such as game results, draft standings, or player availability.
+Examples of collusion include, but are not limited to:

+    - Arranging trades to consolidate stronger players on one team.
+    - Agreeing to share payouts or rewards through coordinated actions.
+    - Trading a player with the condition that they be traded back.
+        Any unsportsmanlike conduct between managers that undermines league integrity is considered collusion and is prohibited.
+- **Dumping**:
+    Managers who cut obviously valuable players without valid strategic reasoning are subject to sanctions by the Commissioner.
+While dropping borderline players is normal, dumping obvious fantasy starters, large numbers of average players, or engaging in behavior intended to manipulate draft positions, make players unfairly available to others, or sabotage the league’s integrity is not allowed.

+- **Competitive Indifference**:
+    Managers must submit a valid starting lineup each week and replace inactive players who are injured, benched, suspended, or on their bye week.
+Failing to do so constitutes competitive indifference and violates league rules.

+### Reporting Anticompetitive Conduct

+League members are encouraged to remain vigilant and report any suspected anticompetitive conduct to the Commissioner as soon as possible.
+Clear and prompt reporting allows for a timely investigation and resolution.
+When reporting, managers should provide as much detail and evidence as possible (e.g., screenshots, trade logs, or messages) to assist the Commissioner in determining whether a violation has occurred.

+Maintaining the integrity of the league is a shared responsibility, and active participation in identifying and addressing violations ensures a competitive and fair environment for all.

 ___

-# Proposed Rules
+# Release Notes
-These are some of my ideas for rules that haven't yet made the cut.
-I genuinely don't know if these should be implemented or not, they're just ideas.
-- Getting rid of kickers for another FLEX or possibly super FLEX - Kickers are the most bogus position in fantasy, they could be replaced by anything else.
+- *Date released* First draft of rules.